rollkit/rollkit/specs/template.md

 ## Abstract

-Provide a concise description of the purpose of the component for which the specification is written, along with its contribution to the celestia-app or other relevant parts of the system.
+Provide a concise description of the purpose of the component for which the specification is written, along with its contribution to the rollkit or other relevant parts of the system.
 Make sure to include proper references to the relevant sections.